usegalaxy-eu/website/_events/2018-09-13-Announcement-Galaxy-course.md

 1. If you are registered but **cannot attend** our workshop, please [contact us by email](mailto:contact@usegalaxy.eu) immediately.
 We have a long waiting list and can give your place to others, even on short notice.
-2. Please register at [https://usegalaxy.eu](https://usegalaxy.eu) if you have not done so already.
-For the MPI people: the European Galaxy server is different from the Galaxy server of MPI: you will need an account on our server, too.
-3. You can bring your *own notebook* or computers will be available.
+2. You can bring your *own notebook* or computers will be available.
 Eduroam is available, ask your institute for how to login.
-4. The workshop is free of charge.
+3. The workshop is free of charge.
 No stipends for travel or accommodation are available.

 ## Program: